What types of things could compromise the integrity of a test and what is done to minimize them?

 - Timely reporting of data – for most laboratory tests, an expected turn-around-time (TAT) is established and is often monitored as part of the quality assurance program.

 - Reference intervals – laboratory reports must include a framework for interpreting the results, which is referred to as the "reference interval."
 Each laboratory must establish a reference interval for every test they offer or provide a written interpretation of the test results.
 Variations in these intervals may be observed from laboratory to laboratory due to differences in instrumentation or testing methods.
-They also may be adjusted for biological factors such as gender, age, or other clinical situations.
+They also may be adjusted for biological factors such as sex, age, or other clinical situations.
 When a specific test is used to monitor a patient over a period of time, using the same laboratory to obtain those results provides a level of consistency to the treatment plan.

 - "Critical limits" – each laboratory has in place a system for immediate reporting to the ordering physician any finding that reflects a critical or life-threatening condition.
 When a test value falls within the critical limits, immediate action is required.
 Failure to report critical values may result in a patient's death or a medical condition that can not be reversed.